JI54I74A/Fullstack-bank-app/README.md

 # Fullstack-Banking-Application
 This is an online banking application developed using MERN technology stack, pre-built based on JavaScript technologies consists of MongoDB, Express, React, and Node.js.
 - **React** used to create the client side/UI.
-React offers reusable UI components, manages the application state, handles rendering views & updates the UI - presentation layer
+React offers reusable UI components, manages the application state, handles rendering views & updates the UI - `Presentation layer`
-- **Express & Node.js** used for server-side scripting, handles HTTP requests, defines routes, and manages middleware for processing requests and responses - middle/application layer
+- **Express & Node.js** used for server-side scripting, handles HTTP requests, defines routes, and manages middleware for processing requests and responses - `Middle/Application layer`
 - **MongoDB** serves as the database for storing and retrieving data.
 It's a NoSQL document-oriented db with flexible and scalable storage.
-Data is stored in JSON object-like format - database layer</br>
+Data is stored in JSON object-like format - `Database layer`</br>

 This project is a part of MITxPro's MERN stack development course and by developing this project I learned in-depth knowledge related to the above technologies
 Fullstack-Banking-Application is a simple bank app where people can log in and view their balance, also deposit and withdraw money.
 If the user is new, they can create their own new account.